 Graduates of this school generally don't have difficulties paying off their student loans; only 4.0% are in default.
 Around 57.0% of Texas A&M University - College Station students are given some kind of financial assistance.
 Take a deeper dive and see just how well Texas A&M ranks in other categories.

 It's difficult to beat Iowa State University if you want to study Agricultural Economics & Business.
 After graduating, Agricultural Business students usually earn about $40,312 in the first five years of their career.
 Placed in Ames, Iowa, this college is a strong final choice for students who enjoy the thrills of a major city.

-This school is an excellent option for sociology majors.
-Graduates report salaries that are at the top of their field.
 Due to the school's fantastic on-time graduation rate of 40.7%, students typically accumulate less debt compared to what they would at other institutions.
+If you're considering Iowa State, better study hard.
+The average SAT score of applicants is 1,110.
 Watch some school videos to learn more about what's happening on campus.